alexeilebedev/openacr/README.md

 ### Hilite: inline highlighter

-The hilite tool is a perl script that takes a number of perl regexes on the command line, and highlights matching strings in stdin using randomly chosen colors.
+The hilite tool is a perl script for highlighting strings in some output.

 Usage:

     <some command> | hilite <expr1> <expr2> ...

-Each expr is a regex that is highlighted using a separate color. colors are picked automatically from a default sequence.
+Each expr is a perl regex that is highlighted using a separate color. colors are picked automatically from a default sequence.

-To specify a color explicitly, use its name: `expr1:green expr2:yellow`
+To specify a color explicitly, use its name: `expr1:green expr2:yellow` The list of available colors is black, red, green, yellow, blue, magenta, cyan, white, darkblack, darkred, darkgreen, darkyellow, darkblue, darkmagenta, darkcyan, darkwhite.

 Omitting `expr` matches the entire line, so `hilite :green` makes all lines green.

 #### Blotter Mode

-To highlight every other line, use `expr1:green%2`; to highlight every other 5 lines, use `expr1:green%5`.
+To highlight every other line, use `:green%2`.
+This is useful with values of 5 when the output is wide, creating a blotter effect.

 If multiple patterns match a given input line, patterns specified later on the command line override previous patterns; Each pattern can match multiple